 12. The Silence Rule: First to Speak Loses

 Julien Arucci (CEO/Head of Sales) @JulienArucci

 One of the best and most overlooked techniques in closing is the silence rule.
 Make sure to let your client speak first after you've announced your price.
 The customer will usually tell you something important for the negotiation.
-The longer the silence goes on after a closing question, the more likely the prospect will buy.
-Once you break your silence the customer gets the opportunity to procrastinate or come up with another objection.
+The longer the silence goes on after a closing question, the more likely the prospect is ready to buy.
+Once you break your silence, the customer gets the opportunity to procrastinate or come up with another objection.

 13. Ask A & B Questions

 Don't ask yes or no questions to close the sale.
 Ask an "A and B" question.
 So instead of asking, "Does this sound good to you," ask, "Would you like us to deliver this in two weeks or a month?"
 When selling a product, don't just ask if the client wants one item.
 Ask if she wants three or five.

 14. Don't Shy Away from the Hard Close

 Salespeople tend to shy away from the hard close.
 Instead of asking for the sale, assume it.
 Ask where your client would like the product shipped or what card he will be using.
 The hard close takes nerve, but it can bring out the closer in anyone.

 Mark Hunter ( Sales Innovation & Leadership Keynote Speaker) The Sales Hunter